vanhoefm/fragattacks/research/README.md

 include) these reference CVEs as a way to easily refer to each type of discovered implementation flaw.

 <a id="id-test-sanity"></a>
 ## 7.1.
-Sanity and implementation checks
+Sanity checks

-- `ping I,E,E`: This test should only fail if the tested device doesn't support fragmentation.
-In case you encounter this, it is recommended to also run this test against a device that _does_ support fragmentation to assure the test tool is properly injecting fragmented frames.
+- `ping`: This test must always succeed.
+If it fails, something is wrong with the test setup.

+- `ping I,E,E`: This test should succeed against all modern laptops, smartphones, and APs.
+If it fails, something is wrong with the test setup.
+This test only fails if the tested device doesn't support receiving fragmented frames, which can be the case on lightweight IoT devices and, for example, OpenBSD.

+<a id="id-test-behaviour"></a>
+## 7.2.
+Basic device behaviour

 - `ping I,E,E --delay 5`: This test is used to check the maximum accepted delay between two fragments.
   If this test doesn't work, try it again with `--delay 1.5` or lower.
 For instance, Linux removes fragments